HobbesUnleashed/hangman/README.md

 ## Fixed Bugs

 * There is a warning notice that informs the user that there is just one chance remaining if he reaches his fifth guess before attempting to use a last guess.
 This meant that even if the user correctly identified the final letter after receiving a warning after his fifth guess and so winning the game, the warning message would still appear.
-* This bug was fixed in the play_game function which was refactored to keep track of the is_game_won function in the code that runs the warning, final chance message, which can be found in the commits history.
+* This bug was fixed in the Hangman_art ASCII images, and incorporates a warning for the number of lives remaining at every stage.
 * This bug was indentified by playing the game multiple times and trying to get to all possible outcomes that a user might experience while playing the game.

 ## Deployment